Table of Contents

 “Responsible for developing and managing business growth initiatives in the region to ensure financial sustainability.”

 Many professionals have a misconception that “the more, the merrier approach” is the way to impress decision-makers.
 Yes, the goal is to stand out.
-But this does not mean you need to list everything you’ve done from your previous roles.
+But this does not mean you need to list everything you’ve done in your previous roles.
 When creating resume bullet points, it is best to focus on your top three to five most relevant duties and accomplishments.
 This makes your application more relatable to employers, which can work to your advantage.

 While you may be responsible for many things in your previous jobs, these shouldn’t be the sole focus of your work description.
 Instead, highlight your successes using the STAR (situation, task, action, results) method.
 This provides your target employer with a fuller picture of your competencies, how you’ve previously put them into practice, and the results you’ve achieved.
 Here are some examples.